sarahjones123/nGenue_docs/docs/system_configuration/menu_configurations.md

-# Menu configuration overview
+# Understanding menu configuration

-The Menu configuration system in nGenue is designed to streamline the organizing of screens by assigning them to specific menu [**categories,**](menu_configurations.md#configure-menu-category) which can then be mapped to a particular [**menu layout.**](menu_configurations.md#configure-menu-layout) This allows for a flexible and dynamic structure where multiple screens can be grouped under relevant categories, and these categories are arranged in a defined layout for easy navigation.
+The **menu configuration** feauture in nGenue is designed to streamline the organizing of screens by assigning them to specific menu [categories,](menu_configurations.md#configure-menu-category) which can then be mapped to a particular [menu layout.](menu_configurations.md#configure-menu-layout) This allows for a flexible and dynamic structure where multiple screens can be grouped under relevant categories, and these categories are arranged in a defined layout for easy navigation.
 You can add screens to a category, adjust their order, and ensure that each category fits into the overall menu design, making it easier to manage and customize the user interface based on configuration.

 ## Procedure to configure menu category and layouts